Bicyclus ephorus

 Bicyclus ephorus, the common blue-banded bush brown, is a butterfly in the family Nymphalidae.
 It is found in Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Nigeria, Cameroon, the Republic of the Congo, the Central African Republic and the Democratic Republic of the Congo.

-The habitat consists of forests.
+B. ephorus differs from B. iccius only in having the eye-spots on the under surface small or punctiform.